Honeyboom/honeyboom.github.io/_documentation/organization.md

 ## Credits {#credits}

-Built on jekyll, by [Joao-link], hosted on github, using minima theme.
+Built on jekyll, by @danielbbastos, hosted on github, using minima theme.

 &nbsp;